tsangh5/deerhacks-workshop/README.md

-# Rename OtherApp.js to App.js and index2.html to index.html if you want to use Face Detection rather than Hand Tracking
+Note: Rename OtherApp.js to App.js and index2.html to index.html if you want to use Face Detection rather than Hand Tracking

 # Getting Started with Create React App